core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "leaf" Schema Node

-Leaf MUST be encoded based on the encoding rules specific in {{data-types-mapping}}.
+Leafs MUST be encoded based on the encoding rules specified in {{data-types-mapping}}.

 ## The "container" Schema Node {#container}

 A container MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
 Keys MUST be encoded using a CBOR unsigned integer (major type 0) and set to the delta value of the associated SID.
 Delta values are computed as follow:

-*	The delta value is equal the SID of the current schema node minus the SID of the parent schema node.
+*	The delta value is equal to the SID of the current schema node minus the SID of the parent schema node.
 When no parent exists in the context of use of this container, the delta is set to the SID of the current schema node (a parent with SID equal to zero is assumed).

 *	Delta values may result in a negative number, CoOL clients and servers MUST support negative deltas.